Customisable Female Basemesh v2.0 Documentation

 I can’t move the mannequin or the sliders

-The Adjustable Mannequin uses a Rig to pose the character and move the sliders.
-A Rig is a special type of object in Blender that allows us to animate and move bones.
-Make sure you enter Pose Mode in the top left corner of the screen, as explained here.
+The Customisable Female Basemesh uses a rig to pose the character and control the sliders.
+A rig is a special type of object in Blender that allows you to move and animate bones.